-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators, all administrators will identify professional learning needs that support their goals and objectives.
+Throughout the process of implementing Connecticut's Oxford School District Evaluation Plan, in mutual agreement with their evaluators, all administrators will identify professional learning needs that support their goals and objectives.
 The professional learning opportunities identified for each administrator should be based on the individual strengths and needs that are identified through the evaluation process.
 The process may also reveal areas of common need among administrators, which can then be targeted with school-wide or district-wide professional learning opportunities.